-Jobcentre Plus administer the non means tested Bereavement Support Payment 2017.
-You may qualify if your spousal or civil partner died on the 6th of April 2017, or any time since that date, if either:
+Jobcentre Plus administer the non means tested Bereavement Support Payment 2021.
+You may qualify if your spouse or civil partner died on the 6th of April 2017, or any time since that date, if either:

 There are some Bereavement Support Payment conditions and age rules for the claimant.
 When your partner died, to qualify you must have been:

 Note: Divorced, or dissolved, partnerships do not qualify.
 Ineligibility also applies to those living with another person on the date of the death.
 Serving time inside a prison does not meet Bereavement Support Payment eligibility criteria.